NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-5-extra-material.md

 Here we have some command `index` that, for whatever reason, requires both the path to a FASTA file as well as the name of that file *without* the `.fasta` extension.
-We can use Groovy in the `script` directive together with normal
-bash: we can mix and match as we like.
+We can use Groovy in the `script` directive together with normal Bash, mixing and matching as we like.
 The first line of the `script` directive gets the name of the FASTA file without the extension by removing anything after the dot, while the second calls the `index` command like normal using bash.

 ## The nf-core pipeline collection